TRS MLA's son made disparaging remarks about my wife, alleges deceased man in selfie video | Politics

 Police said they have submitted the selfie video in a local court which the deceased is believed to have shot before carrying out the murder-suicide.

-Earlier, Vanama Raghavendra Rao had denied the charges levelled against him in a video clip posted on social media, that was shared from an unknown location.
+However, Vanama Raghavendra Rao has denied the charges levelled against him in a video clip posted on social media, that was shared from an unknown location.

-The police had registered a case under IPC section 306 (abetment to suicide) against the trio-- Rao and the mother and sister of Ramakrishna.
+A case has been registered under IPC section 306 (abetment to suicide) against the trio-- Rao and the mother and sister of Ramakrishna.

-In the selfie video, the man said Vanama Raghavendra Rao made certain disparaging remarks against his wife in the context of solving his financial problems.
+In the selfie video, the man alleged that Vanama Raghavendra Rao made certain disparaging remarks against his wife in the context of solving his financial problems.

 ''I felt bad.
 After I am gone my wife and children will become vulnerable.
 That is the reason I am taking them also with me,'' he said in the video.
 According to a police official, special teams were formed to nab Vanama Raghavendra Rao, who is absconding after an FIR was lodged against him. ''He (the MLA's son) is still absconding and teams have been formed...we are in pursuit of him,'' Paloncha Assistant Superintendent of Police (ASP) B Rohith Raj told PTI.